 I only met Uncle Jack a few times, towards the end of his life, in his family home in Dagenham, but he’d featured in our oral history – how in 1914, to the dismay of his Kier Hardy admiring mother*, he’d joined up along with his brother.
 He only just survived the war, having been left for dead, at Loos I think, and when I met him, the form of his head wound was plain under his thinning hair.
 Jack’s family socialism also survived, but it would seem with different emphases from his mother’s.
 Continue reading Uncle Jack sings the Marseillaise

-I’m rescuing this post from the now restricted access part of my local Forum for the sake of recording my appreciation of anthropology as a subject, having also, more recently, been reading Karen Ho’s ‘Liquidated’, reviewed here by Gillian Tett.
+I’m rescuing this post which I wrote 9th January 2015 from the now restricted access part of my local Forum for the sake of recording my appreciation of anthropology as a subject, having also, more recently, been reading Karen Ho’s ‘Liquidated’, reviewed here by Gillian Tett.
 I hope to blog about that sometime.

 In the meantime, if any economist friends think I’m going over to the dark side, in taking anthropology seriously, please do not worry; I think anthropologists need to take economics seriously as much as the other way round.
 Continue reading Grown up anthropology

 I had 45 minutes before rejoining family members in the Edwardian Tea Rooms.
 I can’t say I like Pre-Raphaelites much, but their presence in Birmingham Museum felt like a clue to imagining how life felt in the Chamberlains’ era of high civic pride.
 It was Art, intense, and obviously with a meaning.

 a complete stranger, in his mid thirties, approached me and started talking about the paintings, and his feelings about them.
 His favourite was a huge landscape, with mountains which reminded him of Kashmir – I guess this one